 How to Control Emotions

-When you look at your predominate emotions, most people, 90% of the time, are in a negative emotional state.
+When you look at your predominate emotions, how often are you in a negative emotional state?
+For most people, this is 90% of the time.
 They are worried about stuff, fearful the day isn’t going to go right, and scared that bad things are going to happen to them.
 What they don’t realize is that they can easily control those emotions.

 - Jenny sees a snake

 - Jenny’s brain releases chemicals (neuropeptides)

 - Jenny screams and runs away in fear